Parrots’ tongues enable them to mimic words, manipulate and funnel food into the throat, handle objects, and taste items.

 While those sounds require time to learn, clicking doesn’t.
 Even young chicks might begin clicking.
 This exercises their tongues, distracts them, and enables them to play with others.

 It does vary from parrot to parrot.
-Depending on the species, the sounds can be intended as threatening, so check its body language.
+Depending on the species, the sounds can be intended as threatening, so check their body language.
 If it doesn’t seem scared or aggressive, it’s just bored or passing time.

 Can A Parrot Injure Its Tongue?